kirtivr/Reqmgmtwebapp/README.md

 Reqmgmtwebapp
 =============
-A web application built using the SAPUI5 SDK to create , list and process requests.
+A generic web application built using the SAPUI5 to create , list and process any type of requests (Purchase, service, corporate order) that a producer might receive.